quintanar401/kdb-wc/README.md

 ```
 q srv.q
 ```
 And enter `localhost:5566/index.html` in your browser.
+For secure examples start q 3.4 with -E 1 or -E 2 option and enter `https://localhost:5566/index.html`.

 If you start srv.q from another directory redefine '.h.HOME' to point to srv.q directory otherwise it will not be able to find examples and etc.